 Game drives are in open safari vehicles.
 They're much higher off the ground, instantly giving you far better visibility than any normal car would afford, especially in summer when grasses can be as 'high as an elephant's eye'.

 Other plusses are that you'll feel, smell and see the bush much more intimately.

 A huge bull elephant in musth?
 You'll catch his scent a mile away!

 A leopard passing by?
 With no windows to separate you, you'll feel an indescribable connection ...

 Impala snorting and cavorting in rutting season?
 You'll hear the commotion clearly!

 Taking photographs?
 Start shooting immediately, no need to wind down windows …

 Spotting spoor?
 Look out onto the ground as your guide explains the various tracks and tell-tale signs and their meaning …

-No doubt, you’ll see, hear and experience better game viewing than you ever would on a self-drive safari.
-Besides having a good idea on where to find various type of game, the guides are in contact with each other and share sightings, ensuring you see as much as possible.
+No doubt, you'll see, hear and experience better game viewing than you ever would on a self-drive safari.
+Besides having a good idea of where to find various type of game, the guides are in contact with each other and share sightings, ensuring you see as much as possible.